-Dog’s claws should be kept short so their claws do not hit the ground when walking.
+Dog claws should be kept short so the claws don't hit the ground when walking.
 Trimming the claws should be performed every few weeks for optimal health.

 Consistency is key to maintaining your dog’s foot health.
-Dedicate certain days of the month to trim your dog’s claws to ensure weekly or bimonthly trims (such as the first and sixteenth day of every month).
+Dedicate certain days of the month to trim your dog’s claw.
 Trimming claws can take some practice but it gets easier with each session.
-As you become more confident, your dog should get more comfortable with trimming sessions.